jonnicholson94/jonnicholson94/README.md

 ### What's next?

-I'm now looking to move across into a full time frontend engineer role.
+I'm now looking to move across into a full time Junior Frontend / Fullstack Engineer role.

 I think my experience as a PM has given me great insight into the processes and ways of thinking in order to build a high quality product.
 Being customer centric, capable of building roadmaps and communicating with other teams around the business, puts me in a great position to be truly autonomous in an engineer role when I combine those skills with my technical ones.

-I'm also moving on to building a new startup / side project.
-For v1, it's an app that will help PMs, designers, or anybody else quickly conduct usability testing on prototypes - but remotely, and asynchronously.

 ### Contact